 Daniel was written in two different languages: 1:1-2:4a and 8:1-12:13 are in Hebrew and 2:4b-7:28 is in Aramaic.
 The second Hebrew section contains unique areas that were sealed, categorized under the "ha hazon" visions.
 The classic summation text:

-- Gabriel speaking: "But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased" (Daniel 12:4). - Messiah speaking: "And he said, Go thy way, Daniel: for the words are closed up and sealed till the time of the end" (Daniel 12:9).
+• Gabriel speaking: "But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased" (Daniel 12:4).